-Is a Hairy Belly during Pregnancy Normal?
+Is a Hairy Belly During Pregnancy Normal?

 A fuzzy belly creates a lot of worry among pregnant women.
 Most women hate it.
 Although hair anywhere on the body other than the head and eyebrows is very annoying, a hairy stomach during pregnancy is absolutely normal.
-All you need to do is deal with it till it lasts with patience.
+All you need to do is deal with it till it lasts, with patience.

-What Causes Hair Growth on the Stomach during Pregnancy?
+What Causes Hair Growth on the Stomach During Pregnancy

-During pregnancy the body produces an excess level of androgen.
-This causes excessive hair growth not just in the common areas but also in unwanted areas.
+During pregnancy, the body produces an excess level of androgen.
+This causes excessive hair growth, not just in the common areas but also in unwanted areas.
 Another reason is the hair getting darker than before due to the work of melanin, a pigment in our body.

-Why do some Pregnant Women have Belly Hair while some Don’t?
+Why Do Some Pregnant Women Have Belly Hair While Some Don’t?

-What does Belly Hair in Pregnancy Mean?
+What Does Belly Hair in Pregnancy Mean?

 A pregnant woman having a hairy stomach is quite common and normal.
 It is due to the hormones that also make your nails grow.
 It can basically mean that your hormones are overworking to help your baby grow well in your womb.

-Will the Hair go away after Child Birth?
+Will the Hair Go Away After Child Birth?

-Warning Signs to Watch out for
+Warning Signs to Watch Out for

 Hair on the belly is not abnormal or out of this world.
 It is a natural condition that occurs during pregnancy in some women due to the hormonal changes.
 However, growing hair on the belly during pregnancy could be scary at times.

 - Excess belly fuzz during pregnancy could indicate Hyperandrogenism, a rare condition.
-It occurs when the male sex hormone androgens are produced in an excess.
+It occurs when the male sex hormone androgens are produced in excess.
 It also happens when the pregnant woman suffers from Polycystic Ovary Syndrome or in case she has been on medication to treat epilepsy.

 - This condition can also trigger high blood pressure, acne, decreased or absent menstrual periods, manly voice, excessive weight gain, baldness and increase muscle mass.

-- A growth in the abdomen or pelvis.
+- Growth in the abdomen or pelvis.

 - Belly hair usually disappears in a period of 6 months to 9 months after delivery.
 However, if it persists or the hair seems to spread and grow thicker, you should consult a doctor.
-Such a condition could indicate Cushing syndrome (occurring due to high levels of cortisol hormone), acromegaly (caused due to overproduction of growth hormone by an adenoma, a benign tumour of the pituitary gland) or a tumour near the ovaries or the adrenal gland.

 Treatment for unwanted belly hair during pregnancy is fairly limited.
 Although it may feel gross, avoid any type of depilatory creams until you have delivered.
 Stick to the other safe options like tweezing, waxing or shaving.
-The increased blood flow may make your skin sensitive during pregnancy so try and avoid more aggressive methods of hair removal like chemicals, bleaches, and laser.
+The increased blood flow may make your skin sensitive during pregnancy, so try and avoid more aggressive methods of hair removal like chemicals, bleaches, and laser.
 They may affect your foetus too.
-Therefore the best way is to just go with the flow of pregnancy even if it seems unpleasant.
+Therefore, the best way is to just go with the flow of pregnancy even if it seems unpleasant.